Medical escort: Equipment and interiors

 Many types of commercial aircraft can be used for medical escort purposes, aircraft are equipped with basic life support equipment and advanced life support Drugs in addition to all equipment and medications take by the team.
 Many escort teams can carry portable oxygen concentrators for patients that require it.
 Certain airlines can also accommodate commercial stretcher service where several seat rows in economy are removed and a commercial stretcher is fitted in place.

 Challenges

-The challenge in most air medical escort operations, are the effects of reduced atmospheric pressure on some patients, the requirement to divert the aircraft to land quickly in the event of an unexpected emergency, fellow passengers, the amount of working space, both of which may create issues for the provision of ongoing care.
+The challenge in most air medical escort operations is related to the limited medical equipment on commercial flights and carried by the medical escort.
+While a private air ambulance jet is fitted with all necessary equipment mirroring an ICU for patient care, medical escort operations only have emergency medical kits available.
+Another limitation is related to the effects of reduced atmospheric pressure on some patients, the requirement to divert the aircraft to land quickly in the event of an unexpected emergency, fellow passengers, the amount of working space, both of which may create issues for the provision of ongoing care.
 While in flight the entire patient will be physically accessible.
 Although some companies have adapted many techniques and procedures to minimize the effect on other passengers and the overall safety and well-being of the patients flying on commercial flights.